anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 #### 4.2.2.8 Pinned and Unpinned CPUs

-When a VM instance is created the vCPUs are, by default, not assigned to a particular host CPU.
+When a server (viz., an instance) is created the vCPUs are, by default, not assigned to a particular host CPU.
 Certain workloads require real-time or near real-time behavior viz., uninterrupted access to their cores.
 For such workloads, CPU pinning allows us to bind an instance’s vCPUs to particular host cores or SMT threads.
 To configure a flavor to use pinned vCPUs, we use a dedicated CPU policy.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; openstack flavor set .xlarge --property hw:cpu_policy=dedicated